 - Keep coffee warm for hours

-Let's discuss how these stand out grind and brew coffee makers can wake you up on great tasting coffee every morning.
+Let’s discuss how these stand-out grind and brew coffee makers can wake you up on great-tasting coffee every morning.

-This Breville might at first seem on the expensive side for a drip grind and brew coffee maker, but it’s elevated by a stainless steel burr grinder and an LED display.
+This Breville might at first seem on the expensive side for a drip grind and brew coffee maker, but it’s elevated by a stainless steel burr grinder, and an LED display.

-It’s a stand-out machine, with six grind options and eight brew options or ‘strength settings’.
+It’s a stand-out machine, with six grind options and eight brew options or ‘strength settings.’
 All of this means that you can experiment simply by pressing a few buttons.

 This machine might seem like a big purchase for coffee newbies, but if you’re serious about getting into coffee or if you’re already a coffee lover but want something very easy to use, then the Breville BDC650BSS is for you!

-Available in 10 or 12 cup sizes, and with either a thermal or a glass carafe this stylish grind and brew coffee maker would look great in any modern kitchen.
+Available in 10 or 12 cup sizes and with either a thermal or a glass carafe, this stylish grind and brew coffee maker would look great in any modern kitchen.

 It’s both programmable and has a bunch of settings that can be customized.
-This is a great grind and brew option for beginners, because with the help of the manual you can experiment with grind and brew time to your heart’s content without the muss and fuss that might entail with a separate grinder.
+This is a great grind and brew option for beginners because with the help of the manual, you can experiment with grind and brew time to your heart’s content without the muss and fuss that might entail with a separate grinder.

 When you’ve found out how to make coffee that’s the perfect strength, you can then automate things.

-The Cuisinart allows a journey of coffee and discovery, but then becomes a really easy set it and forget it bit of equipment.
+The Cuisinart allows a journey of coffee and discovery, but then becomes a really easy set it and forget it a bit of equipment.

 The two main issues with this machine are how tough it is to clean (the grinder chute particularly) and its strange lack of a hotplate.
-Obviously, the thermal carafe is an attempt to make up for this and to an extent, it does the job.
+Obviously, the thermal carafe is an attempt to make up for this, and to an extent, it does the job.

-There’s also the argument that hotplates can singe coffee, and as this machine is programmable to the minute and cup a hotplate shouldn’t be needed.
+There’s also the argument that hotplates can singe coffee, and as this machine is programmable to the minute and cup, a hotplate shouldn’t be needed.